bsmg/beat-saber-community-wiki/models.md

 [#finished-avatars](https://discordapp.com/channels/441805394323439646/450344263453245440/)
 [#finished-platforms](https://discordapp.com/channels/441805394323439646/452948292641488897/)

-We understand that this is inconvenient, and we are working on hosting these files on either Beast Saber, ModSaber, or Beat Saver.
+We are working on hosting these files on either Beast Saber, ModSaber, or Beat Saver.